Team Vitality: Tekken

 In April 2024, Team Vitality announced its return to the versus fighting scene with the famous fighting game Tekken.
 While the eighth installment of the famous saga has just been released, the French club welcomed the player Jeondding within its ranks.
 Similar to their entry into StarCraft II, this opportunity of recruitment may have been funded via the Saudi-operated Esports World Cup Club Support Program, of which Team Vitality is a member.

-Rennsport
+Sim racing

 On 7 May 2024, Team Vitality announced a partnership with R8G Esports, owned by former Formula One driver Romain Grosjean, to acquire the latter's ESL R1 slot, with ESL R1 being the main racing league of the then-closed alpha racing simulator Rennsport.
 Similar to Vitality's entries into StarCraft II and Tekken, this opportunity of recruitment may have been funded via the Saudi-operated Esports World Cup Club Support Program, of which Team Vitality is a member.